Sewy44/SGBank/README.md

 ## Description
 A simple banking application.
 User can lookup an account, make a deposit, or a withdraw.
 Different account types have different rules.
 If a deposit or withdrawal is made, the application overwrites the account information to an external .txt file.

 A C# console application that uses Some intermediate and advanced C# concepts.
-Concepts include working with Lists and Dictionarys, System.IO, Interfaces, Factory Pattern, Enums, and Unit testing with NUnit.
+Concepts include working with Lists and Dictionarys, Mocking, System.IO, Interfaces, Factory Pattern, Enums, and Unit testing with NUnit.

 ## Usage